SchweizerischeBundesbahnen/ch.sbb.polarion.extension.excel-importer/README.md

 ## Installation to Polarion

-!!!
-WARNING
+> [!WARNING]
-Before using this extension you have to ensure that the current Polarion instance contains Apache POI Polarion Bundle (for more information please check [ch.sbb.polarion.thirdparty.bundles](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.thirdparty.bundles)):
+> Before using this extension you have to ensure that the current Polarion instance contains Apache POI Polarion Bundle (for more information please check [ch.sbb.polarion.thirdparty.bundles](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.thirdparty.bundles)):
-`<polarion_home>/polarion/extensions/ch.sbb.polarion.thirdparty.bundles.org.apache.poi/eclipse/plugins/org.apache.poi-<version>.jar` should be installed in Polarion.
+> `<polarion_home>/polarion/extensions/ch.sbb.polarion.thirdparty.bundles.org.apache.poi/eclipse/plugins/org.apache.poi-<version>.jar` should be installed in Polarion.

 To install the extension to Polarion, file `ch.sbb.polarion.extension.excel-importer-<version>.jar`